Gia-Huynh/IO-Shield/README.md

 - Once the temporal image is generated, you can preview it and make any necessary adjustments.
 - Finally, you can download the 3D model file and use it for 3D printing.

 *Note*: To reduce the online 3D model's generation time, the model's quality is compressed down so artifacts in the resulting model is expected.
-To get high quality version, see the Local Install section below.
+To get the high quality version, see the Local Install section below.
 ### Local Install

-More complex than the online way, but this allows you to modify the algorithm's parameter in the main file (Cleaned.py + running_config.txt).
+More complex than the online way, but this gives you better model quality, faster generating time and allows you to modify the algorithm's parameter in the main file (Cleaned.py + running_config.txt).

 To install and run the code locally on your computer:
 - Install Python.